cloudacademypilot/sql-migration-prerequisites-lab/steps/1_dma_assessment/documentation.md

     ![DMA Assessment](assets/41.jpg)

-7. After all the requirements are installed, DMA assessment will run and it will bring up a pop up window where the DMA assessment and SKU performance results are available as shown below.
+7. After all the requirements are installed, DMA assessment will run and it will bring up a pop up window where the DMA assessment result is available as shown below.

     ![DMA Assessment](assets/43.jpg)